Victor Farvacque

 Victor Gérard Farvacques (or Farvacque; 30 September 1902 – 25 April 1940) was a French footballer who played as a left winger.

 Career

-Farvacques played for US Tourcoing and he made his first and only appearance for the France football team on the 21 February 1928 in a friendly match in Paris against Ireland.
+Farvacques played for US Tourcoing and he made his first and only appearance for the France national team on the 21 February 1928 in a friendly match in Paris against Ireland.
 France won 4–0.

 During World War II, he served in the 310th Infantry Regiment and died in battle at Gravelines in 1940.